IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-pinning.md

 ## Pinning Position

-You can change the column pinning position via the `pinning` configuration option.
+You can change the column pinning position via the `Pinning` configuration option.
 It allows you to set the columns position to either Start or End.
 When set to End the columns are rendered at the end of the grid, after the unpinned columns.
 Unpinned columns can be scrolled horizontally, while the pinned columns remain fixed on the right.

 <!-- ComponentStart: Grid -->